Juan Epitié

-Juan Ramón Epitié-Dyowe Roig (born 12 October 1976), known as Epitié, is an Equatoguinean retired footballer who played as a forward.
+Joan Ramón 'Juan' Epitié Dyowe Roig (born 12 October 1976) is a former professional footballer who played as a forward.
+Born in Spain, he played for the Equatorial Guinea national team.

 Club career

 Born in Manresa, Barcelona, Catalonia, Epitié played in Spain for the vast majority of his professional career, starting with local Palamós CF in the fourth division.
 He was signed by two La Liga clubs, Deportivo Alavés and Racing de Santander, but never appeared officially for either.

 On loan precisely from the Cantabrians, Epitié joined Bnei Yehuda Tel Aviv F.C. in Israel in early 2004.
 He failed to impress, only appearing in one Toto Cup match, and ended up signing with another side in the country, F.C.
 Ashdod, meeting a similar fate – he was released after a couple of months.

 In the 2004–05 season, Epitié returned to Alavés, now in the second level, and contributed with three goals as the Basques returned to the top flight.
 He was however released during the ensuing summer, moving to fellow league team CD Castellón.

 Epitié re-signed with Alavés in January 2007, but was immediately loaned to California Victory.
 During his spell in the United States, which lasted less than one month, he played his first and last games against the same opposition, the Portland Timbers.

 In the summer of 2007, Epitié returned to his country of adoption, resuming his career in the lower leagues and competing mainly in his native region.